Casino (1995 film): Box office

-During its five-day Thanksgiving holiday weekend, Casino opened in fifth place at the box office, grossing $14.5 million.
+During a five-day Thanksgiving holiday weekend, Casino opened in fifth place at the box office, grossing $14.5 million.
 The film grossed $43 million domestically and $73 million internationally, for a total of $116 million worldwide, against a $40–50 million production budget.

 Critical response

-On its release, the film received mostly positive reviews from critics, although their praise was more muted than it had been for the thematically similar Goodfellas, released only five years earlier, with some reviewers criticizing Scorsese for retreading familiar territory.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 79% based on 70 reviews, with an average rating of 7.2/10.
+Upon its release, Casino received mostly positive reviews from critics, although their praise was more muted than it had been for the thematically similar Goodfellas, released only five years earlier, with some reviewers criticizing Scorsese for retreading familiar territory.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 78% based on 74 reviews, with an average rating of 7.1/10.
 The site's critical consensus reads, "Impressive ambition and bravura performances from an outstanding cast help Casino pay off in spite of a familiar narrative that may strike some viewers as a safe bet for director Martin Scorsese."
-On Metacritic, the film has a weighted average score of 73 out of 100, based on 17 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A+ to F.

-Roger Ebert of the Chicago Sun-Times gave the film four complete stars, stating that "Martin Scorsese's fascinating new film Casino knows a lot about the Mafia's relationship with Las Vegas.
+Roger Ebert of the Chicago Sun-Times gave the film four stars, stating, "Martin Scorsese's fascinating new film Casino knows a lot about the Mafia's relationship with Las Vegas.
 Like The Godfather it makes us feel like eavesdroppers in a secret place."
 He added, "Unlike his other Mafia movies (Mean Streets and Goodfellas), Scorsese's Casino is as concerned with history as with plot and character."
-Janet Maslin of The New York Times analyzed the film's journalistic approach resulted with "no conveniently sharp focus, a plot built like a centipede and characters with lives too messy to form conventional dramatic arcs."
-Regardless, she praised Sharon Stone, writing she "will be nobody's idea of Hollywood fluff after this spectacular, emblematic performance."
+Janet Maslin of The New York Times noted that the film's journalistic approach resulted in "no conveniently sharp focus, a plot built like a centipede and characters with lives too messy to form conventional dramatic arcs."
+Nevertheless, she praised Sharon Stone, writing that she "will be nobody's idea of Hollywood fluff after this spectacular, emblematic performance."